jrsouthh/jrsouth_sidequest_W9/README.md

 ## Description

-This is the week 6 sidequest where I am are working to learn how to implement sprite sheets and tilesets into p5.js
+This is the week 6 sidequest edited for week 9 where I am working to add a debugging screen.

 ---